TomAnthony/mariokart64-guide/readme.md

 - If there is a ghost in play and you are 4th (or 3rd) and you pick up a weapon, the player with the ghost often tries to anticipate when you're weapon will lock-in and steal it before you can use it.
 In this situation you should time your weapon lock in semi-randomly hoping they'll mistime the ghost.
 - Hunt the leader shells mostly follow the centre line of the course, so when someone behind you has fired one, avoid the centre of the track until it has passed you.
 You will hear a siren noise when the shell is close to a player.
 - [**Advanced**] When there is a lightning in play, modify your racing line in such a way that the spin out will not take you off the course.
 - [**Advanced**] It is possible to shoot obstacles out of your way.
-Bananas or boxes on ramps or beiges can be shot away with any type of shell which can be critical at times.
+Bananas or boxes on ramps or bridges can be shot away with any type of shell, which can be critical at times.
-- [**Advanced**] You can use a trail of bananas to stop multiple incoming shells (e.g. a red shell double tap), by laying one of the bananas just before the shells reach you.
+- [**Advanced**] You can use a trail of bananas to stop multiple incoming shells (e.g. a red shell 'double tap' [see below]), by laying one of the bananas just before the shells reach you.
 Use other people's screens to judge.
 - It is possible to ‘drop’ hunt the leader shells:
 	- Normal shells/bananas/boxes you are dragging won’t protect you, but dragging a hunt the leader will.
-Especially useful on Beach / Luigi’s where you can get a hunt the leader easily.
+Especially useful on Beach / Luigi’s where you can get a hunt the leader easily (see course tips below).
-	- The easiest way to do this is by hoping over any sort of water (e.g on Penguins) or ledge (e.g on Banshee), when the shell is getting close to you.
+	- The easiest way to do this is by hopping over any sort of water (e.g the cracks in the ice on the corners of Penguins course) or ledge (e.g corners on Banshee), when the shell is getting close to you.
 It will hit the corner and disappear.
 You can also use walls where there is a tight turn (e.g. the turret on Bowsers) or you can turn very sharply round an angled corner.
 With practice you'll find many spots that work.
-	- [**Advanced**] You can avoid hunt the leaders for a lap by 'hiding' on offload parts of the course as it comes up behind you.
+	- [**Advanced**] You can avoid hunt the leaders for a lap by 'hiding' on off-road parts of the course as it comes up behind you.
 It'll pass by and go all the way around the course so don't forget about it in a laps time when it turns up again (a fact that you can use tactically with practice).
 I've documented some of the places you can do this for certain courses but there are more places.
 	- [**_Expert_**] It is also possible to drop hunt the leader shells by having it hit another player (i.e. the player in second).
 They have to be close to you for this to work.
-- [**Advanced**] Learn several racing lines on courses and use them in a non-deterministic fashion.
+- [**Advanced**] Learn several racing lines on courses and use them in a randomised fashion.
 This means it's harder for an attack to place weapons on 'your' line.
-- [**Advanced**] If someone lightnings you just before a jump with a dead zone (Frappe, Bowsers) and you are still sliding you can hop just as you go over the edge and can sometimes clear the fall.
+- [**Advanced**] If someone lightnings you just before a jump with a dead zone (Frappe, Bowsers) and you are still sliding you can hop just as you go over the edge and can sometimes clear the fall, without falling in (which is a big time sink).
 - [**Advanced**] When ghosted, shells do not chase you, but you can still hit shells and destroy them as though invincible.
 A good usage of this is to ghost a weapon when close to a player armed with shells just in front of you and then try to bash into the player.
-You won’t collide with the player as you are ghosted but you will strip any spinning or trailing shells.
+You won’t collide with the player, as you are ghosted, but you will strip any spinning or trailing shells.
 - [**Advanced**] If someone 'double taps' (see attack section) you when you are dragging a defence use their screen to judge when the shells are going to hit so you can prep a second object for defending the second shell.
 If you are dragging a red then you need to wait for the first shell to hit you, but if you have a banana, box or green you can drop/fire backwards your defence just before the first attack shell arrives and it will hit that defence and be neutralised - you then have more time to get next defence object out.
 - [*Experimental*] You can defend against an incoming shell by laying a banana just before the shell hits you.
-This can result in the shell being destroyed but the banana surviving and being laid on the track.
+This can result in the shell being destroyed but the banana surviving and being laid on the track!

 ## Attack

+- You get better weapons from boxes when you are in a lower position.
-- In general it is better to hold a weapon for as long as possible to make sure that you get a lower placed box (e.g. using a red on the 3rd place player while in 4th may cause you to get a 3rd place box when you could have had a 4th place box and then shot them).
+- It is often better to hold a weapon until you are near the next set of boxes to make sure that you get a lower placed box (e.g. using a red on the 3rd place player while in 4th may cause you to get a 3rd place box next when you could have had a 4th place box and then shot them).
-- Try to avoid weapon usage that opens up large gaps in the field ahead of you - when in 3rd or 4th, it's to your advantage for 2nd to be in range to shoot first.
+- Try to avoid weapon usage that opens up large gaps in the field ahead of you - when in 3rd or 4th, it's to your advantage for 2nd place to be in range to shoot 1st place.
 When you're 4th, it's to your advantage for 3rd to be in range to shoot 2nd.
 - If you have multiple reds (either spinning or one dragged and one in your box) [or greens] and the person in front of you is dragging a defence object you can 'double tap' them by firing both shells in very quick succession you can strip their defence and hit them.
-Do it quickly as a skilled player will be able to double defend if there is a gap between the attack shells.
+Do it quickly as a skilled player will be able to 'double defend' if there is a gap between the attack shells.
 - Learn to use other's screens to aim your green shells when shooting backwards.
 On straights you can steer slightly left or right to hit people at an angle.
 - Use single or sets of greens and bounce them off walls at a tight angle so they bounce back and forth to create trouble for those behind you.
 We call these 'tormentors'.
 Particularly useful on any small bridges or tunnels.
 - You can also fire greens directly forward in tunnels just before you turn off so they bounce back directly oncoming for those behind you in the tunnel.
 This is especially easy while power sliding.
 - An obvious good place to place fake boxes is on top of a real box thus making it harder for opponents to see.
 - It can often be beneficial to and slightly hang back in a tight pack.
 This will allow you to get a last placed box which may be a lightning/invicible which would allow you to pull away.
 A good example of this is the first set of boxes on any course.
 - [**Advanced**] If someone ahead of you goes off the course, on some courses you can overtake that person but the positions won't update until they are returned to the course.
 If you lock a box in during this time you'll get a better weapon.
 - [**Advanced**] If you have a string of bananas, quickly spread them across the entire path in quick succession perpendicular to the course meaning opponents can't just stick to one side of the track to avoid them.
+Watch which ones get crashed into, so you know the clear path for the next lap.
 - [**Advanced**] When someone is dragging an object as defence, you can still hit them with a shell if you get it to hit their sides/front.
 Back shells are obviously the easiest way, but you can also hit their sides from behind them.
 A red shell shoots forward when you fire it so if you fire it at the right angle it will fire forwards then hit the player from the side bypassing their defence.
 - [**Advanced**] If you are chasing someone to shoot a red but are struggling to get in range then you can fire before clearing a corner by taking outside line or by steering to face away from inside wall so the fired shell's turning circle means it clears the corner and chases the player.
 - [**Advanced**] When dragging a hunt the leader, the shell swings around to in front of you when you fire it.
 Because it can blast through multiple opponents you can use this to your advantage by swinging it into a racer just in front of you to take both them and the leader out.
 - [**Advanced**] You can lay boxes that hover in the air, this is a great way to make people fall down (e.g. on the jumps on Bowser or Frappe, or the cave ramp on Beach).
-This won't work on jumps with zippers (like Royal).
+This won't work on jumps with zippers (like Royal), as you are invicible on a zipper.
 - [**Advanced**] When you ghost another player’s weapon there is a short period where they cannot pick up a new weapon from boxes.
 You can use this to strategically prevent a player behind you getting a good weapon.
 This works especially well for heads up.
 - [**_Expert_**] With practice it is possible to shoot someone with a red (or even a green, but v. probabilistic) who is dragging a defence weapon but timing your shot for when they are going over some sort of jump.
 The shell will land just before they do so they land on it and it circumvents their defence.